 The purpose of this course is to study the motives for control transactions and the process by which economic resources are reallocated.
 Among the transactions studied are mergers, acquisitions, hostile takeovers, goingprivate transactions (LBOs and MBOs), asset restructuring, and voluntary and involuntary liquidation.
 Methods for developing takeover defenses also are examined.
 The influences of the legal and regulatory environment as well as competition in input and product markets are considered in developing a framework for understanding merger waves and industry consolidations.
+This course combined with FINC 623 Business Valuation is equivalent to FINC 668 Valuation and Corporate Combinations.
 Prerequisite: FINC 623 Business Valuation.